-You want your content to fill up the entire page, but leave some breathing room as well (so that page doesn’t look cluttered).
+You want your content to fill up the entire page.

 Play around with the following elements of your resume’s formatting to ensure your content neatly fits onto the page.

-If your resume just about fits onto a single page but ran a few lines over, you can adjust your margins to create additional space.
+If your resume nearly fits onto a single page but ran a few lines over, you can adjust your margins to create additional space.

 We recommend keeping your margins between 0.5 – 1.0 inch.

 You can also adjust the spacing before and after each section to help you condense your content or fill up the page.

 However, make sure that your spacing is consistent and that you are incorporating enough of it.